 I’m all for cultural sharing, respectfully learning through the experience, but remember these symbols are artefacts of resistance and rebellion.
 From the power lens again I reiterate that the very same people who benefit are now appropriating them as a fashion symbol, fad or for profitable gain.

-1. Yoga, for all the people partaking in yoga for a health benefits.
+1. Yoga, for all the people partaking in yoga for health benefits.
 Props, go, enjoy yourself.
-However, without the slightest recognition that yoga is essential prayer, a part of a Hindu system which lead to spiritual and physical liberation (Moksha) this is cultural appropriation.
+However, without the slightest recognition that yoga is essentially prayer, a part of a Hindu system which leads to spiritual and physical liberation (Moksha) this is cultural appropriation.
 Each position has a spiritual meaning linked to scripture.
 When a non-Hindu teaches yoga for monetary gain, without cultural regard it becomes a fad.
 Yoga is not a fad.
-Well it is.
+Well, it is.
 It should not be.
 Still not convinced then think about that when you sign up or see adverts for beer yoga, etc.

-4. Indigenous Native American head dresses.
-Think this through, your ancestors (or people who look like you) stole land and nearly wiped out all of the native people, let alone the culture.
+4. Indigenous Native American headdresses.
+Think this through, your ancestors (or people who look like you) stole their land and nearly wiped all of the native people from the continent, never let alone the culture.
 Now with that power lens, is it right to parade around in cultural artefacts as a fickle fashion accessory.

 Are you listening to yourself?

 How do we avoid these in our lessons?
 Step one is always about awareness.
 Schools should be places of sharing and learning, without teaching our pupils to critically analyse the power structures we set them up.to cause more damage and hurt.